vanandrewnguyen/GLSLExperiments/README.md

 My shaders feature rendering techniques of:
 - Cellular Automata
-- Raymarching SDF's
+- Raymarching and SDF's
-- Materials, i.e. reflections, refractions, absorption
+- PBR Materials, i.e. reflections, refractions, absorption
-- Noise generation
+- Noise generation and FBM
-- FBM
 - Terrain generation
-- Phong Lighting
+- Lighting Models

 In combining these techniques I can procedurally model shapes using SDF's and manipulate them in simple ways using said shapes and noise.
 I've written shaders using these methods which construct mountains, seaside scapes, etc.